 What Can I Do With My Stroller When My Child Outgrows It?

 Does the thought of parting with your baby’s stroller after your little one has outgrown it steal some of your joy?
 It’s understandable given that most strollers don’t come cheap.
-Not to mention the hours you dedicated to choosing the perfect stroller.
+Not to mention the hours you dedicated to comparing jogging strollers vs regular strollers to travel systems, then finally choosing one.
 Don’t despair.
 To get value for your money you can either:

 - Keep it for baby number two or three.